Idaho education board adopts new college funding model

-COEUR D’ALENE, Idaho (AP) — The Idaho State Board of Education has approved a plan to fund the state’s public colleges and universities based on the number of graduates they produce.
+COEUR D’ALENE, Idaho — The Idaho State Board of Education has approved a plan to fund the state’s public colleges and universities based on the number of graduates they produce.

-The Coeur d’Alene Press reports the board on Thursday approved the plan, which board spokesman Mike Keckler says will be phased in over three years, with $16 million in new state funding set for fiscal year 2020.
+The board on Thursday approved the plan, which board spokesman Mike Keckler said will be phased in over three years, with $16 million in new state funding set for fiscal year 2020, the Coeur d’Alene Press reported.

-Keckler says the board, for the past 30 years, has awarded funding according to the number of credits students took at Idaho’s respective public colleges and universities.
+“We as a board see outcomes-based funding as a practical step we can take to help our colleges and universities contribute even more to our entire higher education system success, and more importantly, to the success of our students,” board member Emma Atchley said.

-North Idaho College’s chief communications officer, Laura Rumpler, says the funding model change will result in greater recognition of what the local community college has been doing for its students.
+The board, for the past 30 years, has awarded funding according to the number of credits students took at Idaho’s respective public colleges and universities, according to Keckler.

 Most Read Nation & World Stories